OI-wiki/i18n/docs/topic/rmq.md

 What we need to use here is the LCA algorithm based on RMQ.

-Some of you might be wondering: wait, why do we circle back to the RMQ question again?
+Some of you might be wondering: wait, why do we turn back to the RMQ question again?

 Don't worry, let's find out the special nature of this RMQ problem: